chapel-lang/chapel/doc/rst/platforms/cray.rst

   CHPL_COMM=ugni, with a craype-hugepages module loaded

-With ``CHPL_COMM=gasnet``, by default the heap will occupy as much of the free memory on each locale (compute node) as the runtime can acquire, less some amount to allow for demands from other (system) programs running there.
-With ``CHPL_COMM=ugni`` when a craype-hugepages module is loaded, by default the heap will occupy 2/3 of the free memory on each locale.
-With the ugni comm layer and slurm job placement, however, this default is reduced to 16 GiB if that is less.
+With ``CHPL_COMM=gasnet``, the heap is used for all dynamic allocations.
+By default in this case it will occupy as much of the free memory on each compute node as the runtime can acquire, less some amount to allow for demands from other (system) programs running there.
+With ``CHPL_COMM=ugni``, the heap is used for all dynamic allocations other than data space for arrays larger than 2 hugepages.
+Such array space is allocated separately.
+In this case by default the heap will occupy 16 GiB.

 Advanced users may want to make the heap smaller than this.
 Programs start more quickly with a smaller heap, and in the unfortunate event